 BIO

-Outside of the therapy office you may find me at the cinema, exploring the coastline with my family, enjoying a very loud concert, rehearsing a new play, or immersing myself in a Steinbeck novel.
+Outside of the therapy office you may find me at the cinema, exploring the coastline with my family, enjoying live music, rehearsing a new play, or immersing myself in speculative fiction.

 THERAPEUTIC APPROACH

-How has your mind been formed?
-Many of our struggles are caused by the impact of thoughts, emotions, and relational experiences that remain outside our awareness but shape our day-to-day lives in numerous ways.
-This form of therapy understands mental life as tied to our personal development , with symptoms being more than something to simply get rid of — but also important indicators of what most needs tending.
-Psychodynamic Psychotherapy works to address the root of your issues, through exploration of your experience within a trusted relationship.
+How is a mind formed?
+Mental life is tied to psychological development, with “symptoms” being more than something to get rid of, they are often indicators of what most requires tending.
+Many struggles are related to the formative impact of relational experiences, thoughts, and emotions that remain outside our awareness but shape our day-to-day lives in numerous ways.
+Psychodynamic Psychotherapy works to address the root of your issues, through thorough exploration of your experiences within a trusted relationship.

 “There is a consistent finding in the research of patients making considerable improvement, long after treatment has ended.” - British Psychoanalytic Council